gRPC vs Kafka

 Conclusion

-It's unusual to introduce gRPC Streaming into a distributed system where Kafka (or other message broker) is widely used unless a use case arises where low latency is of upmost importance (such as video/audio chat).
+It’s unusual to introduce gRPC Streaming into a distributed system where Kafka (or another message broker) is widely used unless a use case arises where extremely low latency is of utmost importance (e.g., video/audio chat, real-time collaboration).
 On the other hand, gRPC Streaming is the better option if most of the following are true:

 - The technical aptitude exists.